 Nearly 85% of the world’s countries lack adequate laws to counter the growing rates of traffic deaths and injuries.
 As a result, an estimated 1.24 million deaths and 20-50 million injuries occur every year, with 90% of these fatalities occurring in low- and middle-income countries.

 Without action, road traffic crashes will become the seventh leading cause of death by 2030.
-That’s why the Bloomberg Initiative for Global Road Safety has dedicated $250 million over 12 years to implement interventions that have been proven to reduce road traffic fatalities and injuries in low- and middle-income countries.
+That’s why the Bloomberg Philanthropies Initiative for Global Road Safety has dedicated $250 million over 12 years to implement interventions that have been proven to reduce road traffic fatalities and injuries in low- and middle-income countries.
+In 2015 we began implementing evidence-based interventions in our global network of ten cities, strengthening road safety legislation in five targeted countries, and crash testing new vehicles in three world regions.

 APPLYING THE BLOOMBERG PHILANTHROPIES APPROACH TO GLOBAL ROAD SAFETY